robertialenti/Bike-Share/README.md

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/gif_map.gif" width="900" height="500">

 ### 6. Preparing Data for Econometric Analysis
 Before I can perform regressions, I make the following adjustments.
-First, I convert key variables for the difference-in-difference regressiont to binary.
+First, I convert key variables for the difference-in-difference regressiont to binary type.
 Second, I seasonally adjust the outcome variables.
 Finally, I merge in additional covariates measuring daily mean temperature, precipitation, and amount of snow on ground in Montreal.

 ### 7. Assessing Parallel Trends
 To ensure that outcomes evolved similarly prior to treatment for both treatment and control groups, and to verify that bikeshare activity at treated stations did not somehow frontrun the completion of the REV, I plot seasonally adjusted outcomes in event time.
 The event time variable measures time elapsed since the inauguration of the REV's Axis 1 on 11/07/2020.
 In an effort to better assess trends, I plot only a single month, November, for every year.

-We see that outcomes evolved quite similarly prior to the construction of the REV's Axis 1.
-This gives me confidence that treated and control stations saw similar ridership patterns prior to the REV's completion.
-At the time of treatment, usage of Bixi stations in both treated and control groups notably increases and begins to grow more quickly.
-Outcomes improve more for treated stations than for control stations, and remain more elevated through the post-treatment period.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/did_trip_count_sa.png" width="425" height="250">

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/did_trip_distance_sa.png" width="425" height="250">

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/did_trip_duration_sa.png" width="425" height="250">

+Outcomes evolved quite similarly for both treated and control groups prior to the construction of the REV's Axis 1.
+At the time of treatment, usage of Bixi stations in both treated and control groups notably increased and began to grow more quickly in November 2020, following the REV's completion.
+Ridership increases more for treated stations than for control stations, and remains more elevated through the post-treatment period.

 ### 8. Model Estimation
 I estimate a standard difference-in-difference model with \text{Post}, \text{Treatment}, and \text{Post \times Treatment} terms.
 In addition to the key difference-in-difference regressors, I also include a control for the distance between the Bixi station and the REV path as well as the interaction of the difference-in-difference regressor and the distance term, given that I expect the treatment effect to decline as the distance between ___ and the REV grows.
 I also include observable weather-related covariates that I think may impact outcomes, including temperature, precipitation, and the amount of snow on the ground, as well as a full set of monthly dummies.
 Robust standard errors are used.
 The regressions are performed at the weekly-station level as outcomes are much less noisy at a weekly level than at a daily level.
 The most comprehensive specification is shown below: